 Dystopia Chapter 20: First Encounter

-No one was currently about, the stable empty, all chores completed for the evening, workers headed homeward, dinner with ‘family’ or consumed alone, and then preparing for the dark.
+No one was currently about; the stable was empty, all chores completed for the evening, workers headed homeward, dinner with ‘family’ or consumed alone, and then preparing for the dark.
 My mount prepped as requested.
-The coast is clear, the sun now setting.
-It’s time to saddle up.
+The coast was clear, the sun setting.
+Time to saddle up.
 Think incognito.
 Low profile.
-Decamping through the north gate, but circled around to the south side, then headed east, along an aging roadway.
+Decamping through the north gate, but circled around to the south side, then headed east along an aging roadway.
 The valley below was already fading into the shadows.
-Thirty minutes later, I entered the westernmost end of the settlement, mostly shut down for the night, a few lanterns shining through cracked, grime covered windows.
-The few solar sources scatter around now, calling it a day.
-All the fossil fuels predicted to last 50 years at the turn of the century currently capable of generating less than 15 percent of global power.
-We can tap into these energy sources, assuming you are among the fortunate.
-The power brokers, better known as the affluent, or ‘richly’ controlling everything.
-Wind power you ask, is unpredictable.
-Replacement parts are near impossible to track down.
-Those mechanically inclined and artisans who possess marketable skills sought after, like medical professionals.

-Sat tongue-tied, searching for words, trying my best to see clearly, bewildered.
+I sat tongue-tied, searching for words, trying my best to see clearly, bewildered.

 “Ah, yeah, thanks,” I mumbled.